-Which is where outdoor furniture comes in.
+Which is where outdoor furniture & outdoor furniture brands come in.
 Not only can you meticulously decide upon what sofa to pair with what coffee table, or how best to design your bedroom, your outdoor space is one that requires considerable attention also.

 And being experts when it comes to how best to enjoy our time outside, Australia is home to a fantastic selection of outdoor furniture brands and stores, all serving up well-designed, well-made pieces that will instantly transform your shoddy excuse for a backyard into a garden of dreams.

-We’ve rounded up some of the very best producers of outdoor furniture – and stores selling high-quality imports – in Australia so you can shop local and say buh bye to flat-pack forever.
+We’ve rounded up some of the very best outdoor furniture brands and stores n Australia that sell both high-quality domestic and imported furniture, so you can shop local and say buh bye to flat-pack forever.